 Selling beautiful and fragrant flower bouquets and lei, this booth is brought to you by Na Wahine Pa'ani 'O Punahou, and is a fundraiser for this booster organization that supports Punahou's girls athletics.

-See the Carnival Map for locations of booths, attractions and services.
+See the Carnival Map (not yet available) for locations of booths, attractions and services.

 Scrip and Fun Passes